KC1919/MyPrograms/130-surrounded-regions/NOTES.md

-Use the concept of BFS.
+Used the concept of BFS.
 ​
 Made a pair class that has row, col
 ​